zandersantos/PythonTroubleshootingEventHandleIntro/README.md

 On line 92, changed the variable from transaction_counter to transaction_count because transaction_count was the variable being used to count transactions

+## Code Modification:
+Troubleshooting Modifications made were:

+On line 95, changed the variable from transaction_counter to transaction_count because transaction_count was the variable being used to count transactions